sarietta/theoputer-blog/content/posts/clock.md

 ### Controllable Oscillations

- The 555 timer is a very cool and somewhat ubiquitous intergrated circuit (IC).
-It's uncommon that ICs go by their name like that, which underliens how ubiquitous they are.
+ The 555 timer is a very cool and somewhat ubiquitous integrated circuit (IC).
+It's uncommon that ICs go by their name like that, which underlines how ubiquitous they are.
 There are entire courses taught on the 555 timer.
 It's very interesting, but too dense for our purposes.

-There are wizards out there Harry.
+There are wizards out there, Harry.
 Wizards who understand 555 timers like the rest of us understand words in a novel.
 There is one such wizard who wrote up a bunch of circuits, and that wizard's website went defunct.
 But some awesome people build this Internet Archive and